-Visit the official TfL website and begin the application process.
+Visit the official TfL website and begin the application process for your PCO Licence.
 You can also sign up online and request a paper application.

 There is no specific training course for the PCO Licence, however you can receive assistance with 2 aspects: the English test and the topographical skills test.
 Some providers will offer training and assessment for both of these areas.

 Cost of the PCO Licence